LifuWang-66/24-points-web-project/readme.txt

-Note that the files in the example require a table called registeredUsers within the database CS2803
+Note that the files in the example require a table called registeredUsers within the database

-Use the following queries:
+Use the following queries:https://github.com/LifuWang-66/24-points-web-project/blob/main/readme.txt

-create database CS2803;
+create database 24Points;
-use CS2803;
+use 24Points;
 create table registeredUsers(
     username varchar(60) primary key,
     password varchar(60) not null